mcdexio/documents/en/perpetual-architecture.md

 # Perpetual Architecture

-The Mai Protocol V2 protocol is mainly composed of three parts: Perpetual, AMM and Exchange.
+The Mai Protocol V2 is mainly composed of three parts: Perpetual, AMM and Exchange.
 The Perpetual contract stores data of margin accounts including collaterals and positions.
-The Exchange contract implements "match" interface for orderbook trading, similar to what Mai protocol V1 achieved.
+The Exchange contract implements "match" interface for order book trading, similar to what Mai protocol V1 achieved.
 The AMM contract implements a Uniswap-like interface for user to directly interact with contract.

 ![mai2-arch](asset/mai2-arch.png)